Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Tracking performance improvement

 The improvement in momentum resolution can be observed in the \SI{52.8}{MeV} endpoint spectrum of Michel positrons. \figref{fig:MichelEdgeImprovementMLSubset} compares the reconstructed positron energy spectra obtained with the ML-based and conventional methods.

 As shown, the number of tracks exceeding \SI{52.8}{MeV} is reduced with ML reconstruction.
 Since the theoretical endpoint lies strictly at \SI{52.8}{MeV}, tracks with $E_e > \SI{52.8}{MeV}$ originate from the finite tracking resolution.
 Therefore, this demonstrates the improvement in momentum resolution.
+The observed end-point spectra were fitted with the theoretical spectrum convolved with a sum of Gaussian modeling of the detector resolution (introduced in \secref{sec:ConventionalPerformance} and detailed in Sec.~11.1 of \citeref{MEGIICDCHPaper2023}).
+The fitted values of the detector resolution indicate an approximately \SI{10}{\percent} improvement with the ML-based tracking approach.